tomas-fryza/vhdl-course/Labs/04-adder/README.md

 2. Copy `hex_to_7seg.vhd` and `coolrunner.ucf` files from previous lab to current working folder and add them to the project: **Project > Add Source...**.
 In constraints file comment/uncomment all inputs/outputs you need in this top level design.

     Create a new constraints file with file name `cpld_board` and copy/paste the following code.
-The file contains pin assignments of input/output devices at CPLD expansion board.
+The file contains pin assignments of input/output devices on CPLD expansion board.
+Again, comment/uncomment all inputs/outputs you need in this top level design.

 ```bash